Pathogenic variants & ALD Protein Stability

-The effect of missense mutations on ALDP stability
+The effect of missense (likely) pathogenic variants on ALDP stability

 This picture shows a hypothetical model of adrenoleukodystrophy protein (ALDP).
 Individual amino acids are represented by circles.
-Missense mutations may affect the stability of the ALD protein.
-The effect of a missense mutation on ALDP stability by means of immunofluorescence (IF) in primary fibroblasts was investigated for >200 independent (non-recurrent) missense mutations.
+Missense pathogenic variants may affect the stability of the ALD protein.
+The effect of a missense pathogenic variants on ALDP stability by means of immunofluorescence (IF) in primary fibroblasts was investigated for >200 independent (non-recurrent) missense pathogenic variants.
 The results are presented in this figure.
-Green circles indicate missense mutation that do not affect protein stability; red circles those that result in no detectable ALDP (see remark below); orange circles represent mutations that result in reduced ALDP expression; blue circles indicated amino acids residues at which multiple missense mutations have been reported that result in different outcomes.
-The black circles indicate amino acids at which a missense mutation was identified, but for which no expression data is available.
-Overall, >65% of all missense mutations result in reduced levels or absence of detectable ALDP (Taken from Kemp et al. (2001) Hum Mutat 18(6):499-515).
+Green circles indicate missense pathogenic variants that do not affect protein stability; red circles those that result in no detectable ALDP (see remark below); orange circles represent pathogenic variants that result in reduced ALDP expression; blue circles indicated amino acids residues at which multiple missense pathogenic variants have been reported that result in different outcomes.
+The black circles indicate amino acids at which a missense pathogenic variants was identified, but for which no expression data is available.
+Overall, >65% of all missense pathogenic variants result in reduced levels or absence of detectable ALDP (Kemp et al. (2001) Hum Mutat 18(6):499-515).

-All other mutations (including in frame amino acid deletions and truncations near the carboxyl terminus like p.Gln672X result in the absence of detectable levels of ALDP.
+All other pathogenic variants (including in frame amino acid deletions and truncations near the carboxyl terminus like p.Gln672X) result in the absence of detectable levels of ALDP.

 To be absent or not?